teambit/docs/docs/dependencies/dependency-resolution.md

 [Environment](/environments/overview)) and by the manually configured policies set in the [workspace configuration file](/workspace/configurations) (`workspace.jsonc`).

 The result of that process determines the list of dependencies for each component, as well as their dependency-type (`dependencies`, `devDependencies` and `peerDependencies`) and version number.

-## Workspace dependency graph

-When all import statements in all components in the workspace have been parsed, Bit creates a complete dependency graph for the workspace.
-This allows Bit to understand which component in the workspace is affected by a change made to another component and perform the needed actions to handle that (notify of a change in the Workspace UI, test and re-compile affected components, etc.).

 ## The dependency policies hierarchy